White Guard (Finland): Heritage

 One of the chapters of the Treaty of Paris (1947) was disbandment of all "fascist-like organizations".
 The Soviet Union considered that the White Guard and Lotta Svärd were fascist organizations, and they were disbanded.

 The disbanding of the White Guard effectively ended all Finnish voluntary military training for the next several decades.
 The sports activities of the Guard were taken over by ordinary civilian sports associations, while the psychological work of instilling a national defence spirit was continued by the reservists' associations.
 However, the Guard itself is a contentious issue, which still divides the people along political lines.

 After the collapse of the Soviet Union, Finland unilaterally renounced the military articles of the Paris Peace Treaty of 1947.
 Following this, the NGOs working in fields with connections to total defence formed the National Defence Training Association of Finland (Maanpuolustuskoulutus ry), which started to organise supplemental voluntary training primarily for Finnish Defence Forces reservists in conjunction with the Defence Forces.
 The legal basis for the activities was given by changing the Act on Defence Forces in 1994.
 More accurate basis was given by the Act on Voluntary Defence Work of 2007, which will make the Association a nominally independent public organization under political state control.
-As the heritage of the White Guard in Finland is very mixed, the National Defence Training Association does not consider itself to be the successor of the White Guard.
+As the heritage of the White Guard in Finland is very mixed, the National Defence Training Association does not consider itself to be the successor of the White Guard, and this has been noted, with satisfsction, on the left side of the political field.

-In 2007 formation of Territorial Forces was started, a volunteer military organization composed of reservists.
+In 2007 formation of Territorial Forces was started, a set of Finnish Defence Forces units composed of volunteer reservists, with the main duty of preparing for local defence.
 Some political groups have criticized formation of these units, saying that they are too close to White Guards that were abolished as fascist organization in 1944.
 However, unlike the White Guard, local defense troops are not a separate organization, but fully in the control of the Finnish Defence Forces.